 - Faculty and staff are NOT allowed free admission to playoff games. - Only GHSA passes may be accepted for free admission.
-The GHSA Official Passes allow only one person to be admitted with the pass the official named on the card.
+The GHSA Official Passes allows only two in per pass the official named on the card and one guest.

 ATHLETIC EVENT PAYROLL AND FINANCIAL REPORT (Board Employees)